mantidproject/mantid/dev-docs/source/GettingStartedWithPyCharm.rst

 3. Go to Run->Run... and select Edit Configurations.
 Go to Templates > Python.
 Make ``<Mantid Build Directory>/bin;`` the ``Working Directory``.
 This will then be used for all Python configurations you make.

+4. Tick the "Emulate terminal in output console" check box.
+This will ensure that all output from mantid is sent to the debug terminal.

 Useful Plugins
 ##############